 2. Upload Your Image

-If you found an image online that you would like to look up, one option before doing a reverse search is to save it to your desktop.
+If you found an image online you would like to look up, one option before doing a reverse image search is to save it to your desktop.

-Then, once you have opened up Google Images, go to the right side of the search bar and click the camera icon.
+Then, once you’ve navigated to Google Images, go to the right side of the search bar and click the camera icon.

 Upload your picture by either dragging and dropping it into the search area or by loading the file from your desktop.

-If the image is not saved to your desktop, you can also click on the Google image’s camera icon again to paste the photo’s URL.
+If the image is not saved to your desktop, you can also click on the camera icon to paste in the photo’s URL.

-To get the photo’s URL, right-click the image with your mouse and select the option “open image in new tab.”
+To get the photo’s URL, right-click the image with your mouse and select “Open image in new tab.”

-Highlight the URL in the website’s search bar and simultaneously hold down the “command” and “C” key to copy the text.
+Highlight the URL in the browser bar and simultaneously hold down the “Command” key (or the “CTRL” key on PC) and the “C” key to copy the text.